till-s/mecatica-usb/README.md

 In addition to the `Usb2Core` a few standard functions which implement standard USB device classes are provided.
-Compliant host-OS drivers should support these functions out of the box (tested under linux).
+Compliant host-OS drivers should support these functions out of the box (tested under linux, windows-10 and macos).

  - CDC ACM function.
 This function presents a simple FIFO interface to the FPGA client firmware.
 The CDC ACM *LineState* and *SendBreak* capabilites